carljparker/data-512/data-512-a1/README.md

 `pagecount_mobile_views`

-Just the mobile views collected by the pagecount (legacy) API for this month and year.
-This value is the sum of views from mobile app and views from browsers that navigated to the mobile site.
+Just the views of the mobile site collected by the pagecount (legacy) API for this month and year.
+The presumption is that the views are from browsers on mobile devices.

 `pageview_all_views`